timmyRS/SuprDiscordBot/SCRIPTING.md

 **Note:** A "Discord Server" is called a "Guild".

+## Debugging & Automatic Reloading

+You can start the SuprDiscordBot with different arguments:

+- `--debug` Debug Mode, will make SuprDiscordBot output more.

+- `--live-update-scripts` Updates Scripts after you edit them.
+This causes the RAM to get filled up very quickly tho, so only use this whilst editing scripts.

 ## What Makes SuprDiscordBot's Javascript Different

 - The `console` object's [functions in SuprDiscordBot](https://timmyrs.github.io/SuprDiscordBot/?de/timmyrs/suprdiscordbot/apis/ConsoleAPI.html) only accept one argument, which can be an object or an array of objects.